ggpal7117/Stock-Performance-GUI/README.md

 The third page provides users a chance the learn which specific industries are performing well aswell as those that are underperforming.
 Just like the other two pages, users can enter a return period and a longer simulation range to base that return period on.

 **Note: This is not stock trading advice.
-This dashboard is only meant for users to understand how certain companies are performing**
+This dashboard is only meant for users to understand how certain companies are performing.**
+**Note: Not all SP500 tickers are included, as some don't have 10 years of historical stock data, such as GE Vernova (GEV), which only went public in 2024.**

 ## Return Period vs Simulation Data
 The return period is the period of time in months that a user wants to see returns.
 For example, if the return period is 1, then the algorithm will generate/calculate the 1-month returns(if I buy a stock now, and sell it exactly 1 month from now).
 The simulation data is essentially how much historical data you want to look back on.
-So, for example, if the time range/simulation data is 4 months, and the return period is 1 month, the algorithm will calculate all the 1-month returns based on this one month to see its overall performance.
+For example, if the time range/simulation data is 4 months and the return period is 1 month, the algorithm calculates all the 1-month returns based on this one month to assess its overall performance.

+# Page 1
+The first page, titled "Stock Performance Analysis," is where users can change both the return period and time range, all the way to 10 years of stock data.
+Users can also choose stocks ranging from low-high ranges and volatility to see which stocks may be growing consistently, or fluctuating heavily.
+Both a data frame aswell as a plot of 5 notable tickers are displayed based on the user's inputs.

+# Page 2
+The second page, called "Individual Stock Performance," is an extension of the previous page, where users can see the returns and volatility of every stock in the S&P 500.
+Towards the end of the page, the app sends an API call to the Wikipedia API and attempts to describe the company.

+# Page 3
+The last page, "Industry Performance," shows which specific industries are performing well and poorly based on the user input time frame and return period.
+Two types of plots are available through a tab, an error bar chart showing returns of the stock, aswell as its Standard Deviation, and a box plot to better show the spread of data.

-# Main Algorithm
+# Thank you
-The main algorithm the app uses filters the aggregated data from 2015-2025 based on the simulation data range.
-The simulation data range is always 2 times greater than the return period.